 However, dry reckless charges are still criminal offenses.
 You may also hear dry reckless charges called “reckless driving.”
 A plea bargain for reckless driving could still result in fines and jail time.
 However, it’s more likely that you’ll face time on probation for a plea bargain.

-A lawyer will review any plea bargain offered by the prosecution and will work to get you a more favorable plea bargain after your arrest.
+A lawyer will review any plea bargain offered by the prosecution and work to get you a more favorable plea bargain after your arrest.
 You do not have to accept the first deal you are offered.
-Get help assessing your situation by calling (310) 997-4688 to speak with a member of a legal team.
+Get help assessing your situation by speaking with a member of a legal team.

 Build a DUI Defense in California

 A DUI lawyer in California will advise you against a plea bargain in some situations.
-He or she will work, instead, to build your defense for court.
+They will work, instead, to build your defense for court.
 A lawyer will take steps to demonstrate that:

 - You were not impaired by alcohol when you were operating your vehicle

 - You were stopped by a police officer without reasonable cause